ebebbington/denv-creator/README.md

  `python docker-environment-creator/index.py`

  ***Note: The `docker-environment-creator` directory will remove itself once everything is complete leaving only the files created by this python project***

+# File Structure

+In progress

+# Flow of Execution

+In progress

 # Built With